Education in Hong Kong: History

 Small village Chinese schools were observed by the British missionaries when they arrived c.
 1843.
 Anthony Sweeting believes those small village schools existed in Chek Chue (modern-day town of Stanley), Shek Pai Wan, Heung Kong Tsai (modern-day Aberdeen) and Wong Nai Chong on Hong Kong Island, although proof is no longer available.

 One of the earliest schools with reliable records was Li Ying College established in 1075 in present-day New Territories.
 By 1860 Hong Kong had 20 village schools.
 Chinese who were wealthy did not educate their children in Hong Kong but instead sent them to major Chinese cities, such as Canton, for traditional Chinese education.

 The changes came with the arrival of the British in 1841.
 At first, Hong Kong's education came from Protestant and Catholic missionaries who provided social services.
 Italian missionaries began to provide boy-only education to British and Chinese youth in 1843.

 In 1862 Frederick Stewart arrived in Hong Kong.
-His work, over a period of years, led to his being called, "The Founder of Hong Kong Education".
+His work, over a period of years, led to him being called, "The Founder of Hong Kong Education".
 He took up an appointment as the first headmaster of the first school to be founded and fully-funded by the Hong Kong Government, Queen's College (then named the Hong Kong Government Central School for Boys).
 He took a lead from various missionaries who had been active in Hong Kong education for the Chinese in the earlier post 1841 period and insisted on a bilingual and bicultural curriculum.
 (Half the day was spent on the Chinese language and the traditional Confucian curriculum and half the day was spent on the English language and what was then known as "useful knowledge" (i.e. western studies).

 One of the much-contested debates was whether schools should offer vernacular education, teaching in Chinese.
 Education was considered a luxury for the elite and the rich.
 The first school to open the floodgate of western medical practice into East Asia was the Hong Kong College of Medicine for Chinese.
 The London Missionary Society and Sir James Cantlie started the Hong Kong College of Medicine for Chinese in 1887 (although, the 'for Chinese' was later dropped from the name).
 Also, the London Missionary Society founded Ying Wa Girls' School in 1900.
 From 1921 to 1941, St. Stephen's Girls College in Hong Kong provided a progressive science curriculum to help prepare career women for social service in China.

 Belilios Public School was a girls' secondary school founded in 1890 – the first government school in Hong Kong that provided bilingual education in English and Chinese.
 The push for Chinese education in a British system did not begin until the rise of social awareness of the Chinese community following the 1919 May Fourth Movement and the 1934 New Life Movement in China.
 Educating the poor did not become a priority until they accounted for the majority of the population.
 Financial issues were addressed in the 1970s.